 When explaining why gasoline taxes vary across countries, we use an alternative interpretation.
-We assume that $\gamma$ is a measure of the median voter's environmental preferences.
+We assume that γ is a measure of the median voter's environmental preferences.
 The median voter takes into account the costs of local emissions and congestion as these costs are borne locally.
 It is less clear to what extent the median voter takes into account the costs of global pollution, like the emissions of carbon dioxide.
 These costs are global and raise free-rider problems.
-With respect to global pollution, $\gamma$ measures to what extent the citizens in the society are willing to do
+With respect to global pollution, γ measures to what extent citizens are willing to do their part.
+Importantly, γ may vary across societies because of differences in local conditions and environmental preferences.